waldowred5/outpost-odyssey/README.md

 To update the static seed data checked into the repo:
 - BE CAREFUL: This will overwrite the static seed data that everyone uses when you merge to main
-- Navigate to the `/functions` directory and run:
+- Ensure the emulator is running with the data you want to export
-  - `yarn seed:export`
+- In a separate terminal window (at the project root) run `yarn seed:export`

 ## Notable Architecture Patterns
 Note: To view mermaid diagrams in your IDE you can install the mermaid plugin